the-deep-learners/deep-learning-illustrated/installation/step_by_step_MacOSX_install.md

 5. Start Docker, e.g., by using Finder to navigate to your Applications folder and double-clicking on the Docker icon
 6. Back in Terminal, execute `source deep-learning-illustrated/installation/let_jovyan_write.sh` so that you can write to files in the *deep-learning-illustrated* directory from inside the Docker container we'll be creating momentarily
 7. Move into the *deep-learning-illustrated* directory by executing `cd deep-learning-illustrated`
-8. Build the Docker container by executing `sudo docker build -t tensorflow-ll-stack .` (you'll get an error if you miss the final `.`!)
+8. Build the Docker container by executing `sudo docker build -t dli-stack .` (you'll get an error if you miss the final `.`!)
-9. When that build process has finished, run the Docker container by executing `sudo docker run -v ~/deep-learning-illustrated:/home/jovyan/work -it --rm -p 8888:8888 tensorflow-ll-stack` (if you modified steps two or three above, e.g., by running `git clone` somewhere other than your home `~` directory, then you will need to similarly modify the `~/deep-learning-illustrated` directory location portion of this command)
+9. When that build process has finished, run the Docker container by executing `sudo docker run -v $(pwd):/home/jovyan/work -it --rm -p 8888:8888 dli-stack`
 10. In the web browser of your choice (e.g., Chrome), copy and paste the URL created by Docker (this begins with `http://localhost:8888/?token=` and should be visible near the bottom of your Terminal window)

 ## Shutdown